 NO.04

-There are numerous iconic chair designs in the world, but only one can be called "Diamond."
+There are many iconic chair designs in the world, but only one is truly "Diamond."

 Sculptor Harry Bertoia created the Diamond Chair.
 Since its inception, its light and graceful shape has been widely sought after.
 It is not simply a collector's favourite, but also a frequent visitor to classic cinema festivals.
 It has been a best-seller for almost a half-century and is considered a timeless classic.

-The Diamond Chair is a modern minimalist furniture design style that is welded using excellent metal technology.
-Simple lines, an exquisite design, light and functional, and a diamond-like shine.
+Excellent metal technology welds the Diamond Chair into a modern minimalist furniture design style.
+The Diamond Chair boasts simple lines, an exquisite design, is light and functional, and has a diamond-like shine.
 It's more of a sculpture and a work of art in space than a seat.

 NO.05